tumBAIS/RoutingBlocks/docs/source/getting_started.rst

     ]

-The local search solver takes three arugments.
-The instance, the evaluation used, and a second evaluation class that is used to verify moves the first evaluation class deems profitable.
-This is useful for problems like the EVRP-TW-PR, where exact evaluation is expensive.
-The default ADPTW Evaluation class implements approximate move evaluation.
-We could either pass a exact evaluation class here, or we could pass None, which will cause the local search to verify moves by applying them to a copy of the solution, evaluation the cost based on forward labels.
+The local search solver accepts three arguments: the instance, the evaluation used, and a second evaluation object that verifies moves deemed profitable by the first evaluation class.
+This is beneficial for problems like EVRP-TW-PR, where exact evaluation is costly.
+By default, the ADPTW Evaluation class implements approximate move evaluation.
+We can either pass an exact evaluation class here, or we can pass None, which prompts the local search to validate moves by applying them to a solution copy and evaluating the cost based on forward labels.
 This is what we do here.

-We also create a set of operators that will be used later when calling the local search.
-The implementations provided by RoutingBlocks take a set of allowed arcs as an argument.
-Only arcs within this set will be considered by the operator.
+Additionally, we create a set of operators to be used later when invoking the local search.
+The implementations provided by RoutingBlocks require a set of allowed arcs as an argument.
+The operator will only consider arcs within this set.
 By default, all arcs are allowed.
 Executing the local search procedure is as simple as calling

 .. code-block:: python

     local_search.optimize(solution, operators)

-Note that this will modify the solution object in-place.
+Be aware that this process will modify the solution object in-place.

-The final procedure to implement is the perturbation function.
-This function perturbs the local minimum found by the local search to escape local optima.
-We implement a simple perturbation function that exchanges a random number of segments between randomly selected routes in the solution:
+The last procedure to implement is the perturbation function.
+This function disturbs the local minimum identified by the local search in order to escape local optima.
+We implement a straightforward perturbation function that swaps a random number of segments between randomly chosen routes within the solution:

 .. code-block:: python